marxin/texi2rst-generated/sphinx/gccint/anchored-addresses.rst

 section anchors at all unless either ``TARGET_MIN_ANCHOR_OFFSET`` or ``TARGET_MAX_ANCHOR_OFFSET`` is set to a nonzero value.

-.. index:: TARGET_MIN_ANCHOR_OFFSET
+.. c:var:: HOST_WIDE_INT TARGET_MIN_ANCHOR_OFFSET

-Target HookHOST_WIDE_INTTARGET_MIN_ANCHOR_OFFSETThe minimum offset that should be applied to a section anchor.
+  The minimum offset that should be applied to a section anchor.
   On most targets, it should be the smallest offset that can be applied to a base register while still giving a legitimate address for every mode.
 The default value is 0.

-.. index:: TARGET_MAX_ANCHOR_OFFSET
+.. c:var:: HOST_WIDE_INT TARGET_MAX_ANCHOR_OFFSET

-Target HookHOST_WIDE_INTTARGET_MAX_ANCHOR_OFFSETLike ``TARGET_MIN_ANCHOR_OFFSET``, but the maximum (inclusive) offset that should be applied to section anchors.
+  Like ``TARGET_MIN_ANCHOR_OFFSET``, but the maximum (inclusive) offset that should be applied to section anchors.
 The default value is 0.

-.. function:: void TARGET_ASM_OUTPUT_ANCHOR(rtx x)
+.. function:: void TARGET_ASM_OUTPUT_ANCHOR (rtx x)

   Write the assembly code to define section anchor :samp:`{x}`, which is a ``SYMBOL_REF`` for which :samp:`SYMBOL_REF_ANCHOR_P ({x})` is true.